This week, I wanted to take a minute for an important travel-writing public service announcement on following up with editors after a pitch!

 When the follow up comes in, she’s so excited to be reminded about the pitch!
 But then, too often, it gets covered, and pushed down, until it drowns and disappears.

-She tried once to tell a writer that she wanted to use an idea for an issue but would be able to confirm it for eight or nine months, asking the writer if she was okay with that.
-The writer said she was, but when the editor realized the tenure of the issue had shifted and she could no longer use the piece, the writer was furious, even though the editor was very upfront throughout the process.
+She tried once to tell a writer that she wanted to use an idea for an issue but wouldn’t be able to confirm it for eight or nine months.
+She asked the writer if she was okay with that?
+The writer said she was, but when the editor realized the tenure of the issue had shifted and she could no longer use the piece, the writer was furious.
+Even though the editor was very upfront throughout the process.

 So, like many editors, she now doesn’t get back to writers about an idea, even if she’s interested, unless she can give a confirmed “yes.”

-Her wish, she told me, was that there were more freelance writers out there with enough irons in the fire that they could be okay with this.
+Her wish, she told me, was that there were more freelance writers out there with a flourishing business with enough irons in the fire that they could be okay with this.
 (And this is one of the reasons we are so adamant about pitching quickly and having so many article ideas in the mix at once!
-Our new Idea-to-Pitch series is a great example.)
+Our Idea to Pitch series is a great example.)

-This ties in, though, with one of the other things that particularly struck me during the pitch slam session was that one editor even made a point of saying that after you file a completed story with her, she wanted to remind you to pitch her another story.
+This ties in, though, with one of the other things that particularly struck me during the pitch slam session.
+One editor even made a point of saying that after you file a completed story with her, she wanted to remind you to pitch her another story.

 Another editor quickly seconded this.